Best Practices for Specific Chemicals

 - All procedures that potentially generate beryllium particulates, such as heating or machining or aerosols of beryllium salts, must be evaluated by the EHS Office to insure that air levels are safe.

-- All researchers working with beryllium in a manner that creates airborne exposure can enroll in the Beryllium Surveillance Program at MIT Medical by calling (617) 452-3477.
+- All researchers working with beryllium in a manner that creates airborne exposure can enroll in the Beryllium Surveillance Program at MIT Health by calling (617) 452-3477.
 The program is voluntary and free.

 - Standard operating procedures for specific operations should be established before working with beryllium and its compounds.
 These will normally include the use of fume hoods or local exhaust ventilation.